The Hundred Years' War anthology, Newbury, 2015

 Disappointingly, the audience at this evening at Newbury’s Corn Exchange was small enough to be fitted on to the stage, along with the performers.
 This hand-to-hand closeness and intimacy made the experience that much more inescapable, unavoidable.
 It was impossible to look away.

 Listening to and watching the performance of 35 poems taken from Bloodaxe’s The Hundred Years’ War anthology certainly does not add up to a fun evening out at the theatre.
 How could it?
 But it does represent an honest and praiseworthy attempt by all those involved, including director Steve Byrne and executive producer and poet Jonathan Davidson, to remove the protective curtain of TV and armchair, and demonstrate the relevance and importance of poetry in portraying war in all its horror and pity.
 Don’t take my word for any of this.
 If you can, you should leave the comfort of your home, and go out and see it for yourself.

-The Hundred Years’ War is being performed at Buxton’s pavilion arts centre (3 June); Lichfield festival (7 July); Ledbury poetry festival (8 July); Shrewsbury’s Theatre Severn (9 July); Oxford’s Old Fire Station (18 July); Leicester’s Embrace Arts (2 October); Birmingham literature festival (8 October); Farnham Maltings (9 October); and Cambridge’s Mumford theatre (12 October) More details
+The Hundred Years’ War was being performed at Buxton’s pavilion arts centre (3 June); Lichfield festival (7 July); Ledbury poetry festival (8 July); Shrewsbury’s Theatre Severn (9 July); Oxford’s Old Fire Station (18 July); Leicester’s Embrace Arts (2 October); Birmingham literature festival (8 October); Farnham Maltings (9 October); and Cambridge’s Mumford theatre (12 October)

 PHOTOGRAPH: GRAEME BRAIDWOOD